-- i.
+- A. Rate Development Standards - i.
 Final capitation rates must be based only upon the services allowed in 42 CFR §438.3(c)(1)(ii) and 438.3(e). - ii.
 Variations in the assumptions used to develop the projected benefit costs for covered populations must be based on valid rate development standards and not based on the rate of federal financial participation associated with the covered populations. - iii.
-In accordance with 42 CFR §438.5(d), each projected benefit cost trend assumption must be reasonable and developed in accordance with generally accepted actuarial principles and practices.
+In accordance with 42 CFR §438.5(d), each projected benefit cost trend assumption must be reasonable and developed in accordance with generally accepted actuarial

+- principles and practices.
 Trend assumptions must be developed primarily from actual experience of the Medicaid population or from a similar population, and including consideration of other factors that may affect projected benefit cost trends through the rating period. - iv.
 If the projected benefit costs include costs for in-lieu-of services defined at 42 CFR §438.3(e)(2) (i.e., substitutes for State Plan services or settings), the utilization and unit costs of the in-lieu-of services must be taken into account in developing the projected benefit costs of the covered services (as opposed to utilization and unit costs of the State plan services or settings), unless a statute or regulation explicitly requires otherwise.
 The costs of an IMD as an in-lieu-of-service must not be used in rate development.
 See Section I, item 3.A.v. - v.
 States may make a monthly capitation payment to an MCO or PIHP (in a "risk contract" as defined in 42 CFR §438.2) for an enrollee age 21 to 64 receiving inpatient treatment in an Institution for Mental Diseases (IMD) (as defined in 42 CFR §435.1010) for a short-term stay of no more than 15 days during the period of the monthly capitation payment in accordance with 42 CFR §438.6(e).
 In this case, when developing the projected benefit costs for these services, the actuary must use the unit costs of providers delivering the same services included in the State Plan, as opposed to the unit costs of the IMD services.
 The actuary may use the utilization of the services provided to an enrollee in an IMD in developing the utilization component of projected benefit costs.
-The data used for developing the projected benefit costs for these services must not include:

-- (a) costs associated with an IMD stay of more than 15 days. - (b) any other costs for any services delivered during the time an enrollee is in an IMD for more than 15 days. - vi.
+The data used for developing the projected benefit costs for these services must not include: - (a) costs associated with an IMD stay of more than 15 days. - (b) any other costs for any services delivered during the time an enrollee is in an IMD for more than 15 days. - vi.
 In connection with section 12002 of the 21st Century Cures Act (P.L.
-114-255), CMS requests the following information be provided in the certification for programs that allow IMDs to be used an in lieu of service provider: - (a) the number of enrollees ages 21 to 64 who received treatment in an IMD through managed care organizations or plans in the base data period; - (b) the range of and the average number of months and of length of stay during those months that enrollees received care in an IMD; - (c) the impact that providing treatment through IMDs has had on the capitation rates or rate ranges.
+114-255), CMS requests the following information be provided in the certification for programs that allow IMDs to be used an in lieu of service provider.
+For purposes of this section, an enrollee means an individual, ages 21 to 64, who received treatment in an IMD: - (a) the number of unique enrollees ages 21 to 64 who received treatment in an IMD through a managed care plan during any point in the base data period; - (b) the range of and the average number of months and of length of stay during those months that enrollees received care in an IMD; - (i) CMS requests that the certification provide: the minimum, maximum, mean and median number of months enrollees who received care in an IMD for each base data year;